Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

 Aayansh brings that same spirit to competitive mathematics.
 What CML rewards is not speed, but thinking under uncertainty.

 That is precisely what Aayansh has been developing.
 His tutor observed that he now recognizes when a strategy is leading to a dead end and changes approach confidently.
 He knows when something is not working and finds a better way forward.
-For a child in Grade 2, that quality is exceptional.
+That habit, first visible in Grade 2 and now sharper in Grade 4, is exceptional.
 It is also not accidental.
 It is the result of consistent practice with problems that require real thinking, in sessions where trying, reflecting, and growing is the expectation.

 Outside the classroom, the same patterns show up.
 Aayansh plays chess, where strategic thinking and patience are everything.
 He plays football, where team dynamics and adaptability matter.
 These are not coincidences.
 They are expressions of the same mind at work.

-Two gold medals in two consecutive years at the CML are the visible result of who Aayansh is and what he has been building.
+Three gold medals in three consecutive years at the CML, from Grade 2 through Grade 4, are the visible result of who Aayansh is and what he has been building.

 ~ SATABDI KHANNA, CUEMATH TUTOR